Irvsp: to obtain irreducible representations of electronic states in the VASP: Installation and usage

-Before running $irvsp$, the user must provide two consistent files: WAVECAR and OUTCAR.
+Before running \pgma, the user must provide two consistent files: WAVECAR and OUTCAR.
 The two files are generated by the VASP package in fixed format.
 It is designed to be simple and user friendly.
-After a running of VASP with WAVECAR and OUTCAR output, the program $irvsp$ can be run immediately in the same folder.
-Giving a correct space group number ($sgn~\in~[1,230]$) [and a version number ($nv~\in~\{1,2,3,4\}$)], the program can be executed by the following command:
+After a running of VASP with WAVECAR and OUTCAR output, the program \pgma~can be run immediately.
+Giving a correct space group number ($sgn~\in~[1,230]$) and a set of energy bands (from the $m$th band to the $n$th band), the program can be executed by the following command: